simh/simh/README.md

     # port install vde2
     # port install libsdl2

+Or, the Homebrew package manager is available to provide these external packages.
+Once Homebrew is installed, these commands will install the required dependent packages:

+    # brew install vde
+    # brew install sdl2

 ###### Linux - Dependencies

 Different Linux distributions have different package managment systems: